lina98st/lina98st/README.md

 Fullstack developer with strong focus on frontend.
 Clean code, intuitive interfaces, scalable applications.

-Working in IT since 2019.
-Building web projects consistently for over a year.
+Coding in my free time for about 1.5 years | Working in IT since 2019

 ---